Improve Running Performance - 5 Quick Running Tips Guaranteed to Improve Your Running

 So, where base running makes your heart stronger, pumping more blood (and oxygen) to your muscles with every heart beat, interval running makes your running muscles work more efficiently.

-I know they help make me fast.
-And afterwards you have got a real sense of accomplishment.
 But they do hurt a bit!
 That's why you should follow the advice I provide in the above link.
 It makes interval running just that little bit easier.

 Covering all these different speeds in your training is necessary to keep on improving your running.

-Improve Running Tip #3 : Running Economy
+Improve Running Tip #3 : Improve Your Running Economy

 Your running economy is the amount of energy you use with every step you take.